Barakottaa/twilio_new/DEPLOYMENT_GUIDE.md

 3. Verify database connection (if using Oracle)

 ### Database Connection Issues
+1. **SQLite**: Check file permissions and disk space
-1. Verify Oracle service is running
-2. Check connection string format
-3. Ensure user has proper permissions
+2. **Oracle**: Verify Oracle service is running, check connection string format, ensure user has proper permissions

 ### Port Conflicts
 If port 9002 is in use, modify `package.json`: